how to fly a kite

 - Never fly in stormy weather or when a storm is approaching.

 - Never fly over people.

 - Always keep a safe distance from other people.

 - Keep your kite under control, never unattended.

 - The most frequent injury during kite flying is sunburn.
 Be sure to protect yourself from the sun with a hat, sunglasses, and sunscreen.

 Pick the right Kite

 There are many different kinds of kites.
 Kitefliers carry different types of kites for different winds and the different experiences each type offers.
-Experienced kite fliers have a number of kites and know which ones are better suited for different kinds of flying experiences and for winds of different forces.
+Experienced kite fliers have several kites and know which ones are better suited for different kinds of flying experiences and winds of different forces.

 In heavier wind, you might choose kites with

 - Extra bow, extra flex, or extra dihedral